 (b) Supervision if you received oversight (monitoring or standby), encouragement, or cueing three or more times;

-(c) Limited assistance if you were highly involved in the activity and given physical help in guided maneuvering of limbs or other nonweight bearing assistance on three or more occasions.
-For bathing, limited assistance means physical help is limited to transfer only;
+(c) Limited assistance if you were highly involved in the activity and received assistance that involved physical nonweight bearing contact between you and your caregiver or guided maneuvering of limbs on three or more occasions.

-(d) Extensive assistance if you performed part of the activity, but on three or more occasions, you needed weight bearing support or you received full performance of the activity during part, but not all, of the activity.
-For bathing, extensive assistance means you needed physical help with part of the activity (other than transfer);
+(d) Extensive assistance if you performed part of the activity, but on three or more occasions, you needed weight bearing support or you received full performance of a subtask of the activity, but not all, of the activity.

 (e) Total dependence if you received full caregiver performance of the activity and all subtasks during the entire seven-day period from others.
 Total dependence means complete nonparticipation by you in all aspects of the ADL; or

 (f) Activity did not occur if you or others did not perform an ADL over the last seven days before your assessment.
 The activity may not have occurred because: